canonical/operator/HACKING.md

 * revert
 * test

-If the PR is limited to one of the following scopes, also include the scope in the title, and otherwise leave off the scope.
+If the PR is limited to changes in ops.testing (Harness), also include the scope `(harness)` in the title.
+At present, we do not add a scope in any other cases.

-* harness

 For example: